TamannaBhatt/Naive-Bayes-Classifier/README.md

-# Naive-Bayes-Classifier
-Naive Bayes algorithm implemented from scratch using the Play Tennis dataset.
 # Naive Bayes Classifier from Scratch 🎯

 This project demonstrates a manual implementation of the **Naive Bayes classification algorithm** using Python and Pandas on the classic **Play Tennis** dataset.